New York State Division of Homeland Security & Emergency Services

 County Chief Executives and County Emergency Managers have specific authorities and responsibilities as outlined in Article 2-B of NYS Executive Law, plus Counties serve as the local coordination point for DHSES during emergencies and disaster situations.
 The Tier 3 program will be open to other emergency management professionals beyond the County level.

 What if the County Public Safety Director also serves as the County Emergency Manager, can he or she attend on behalf of the Chief Executive and meet the Tier 1 requirement?

 No, he/she cannot receive Tier 1 credit.

 Is there an annual requirement?

 Yes.
-Annual refresher training will be required for the Chief Executive and County Emergency manger (to include NYC).
+Annual refresher training is required for the County Chief Executive and County Emergency Manager (to include NYC).
 To the degree possible, DHSES will seek to leverage existing events to deliver the training, to include the annual New York State Emergency Management Association conference and the annual New York State Association of Counties conference.
 County Chief Executives and County Emergency Managers can also meet the annual refresher training requirement by attending a Tier 3 training.
 DHSES is also currently exploring an on-line course as one mechanism to meet the annual refresher training.

 What will I be "certified" to do after completing the training?

 The training will provide you with an understanding of the State’s emergency management framework, to include key programs and concepts, and it will certify to DHSES that you have received this information.